pritamfocal/document/create_inspection.rst

 - **error**:
     - *Type*: String
-    - *Description*: This will provide a JSON error indicating that parameters are missing or incorrect.
+    - *Description*: This will provide a JSON error indicating that parameters are missing or incorrect